Ultrasonic quantitative characterization and monitoring of battery health

 2) Learn how to use battery facilities.

-3) Learn basic ultrasonic theory and signal/data processing skills.
+3) Learn basic ultrasonic theory and signal/data processing skills, including basic machine learning algorithms.

 4) Teamwork, project management, relevant literature reviewing and report writing.